Cycling Bali: A Smashing 5 days Itinerary + Hacks & Bike Touring Stories

 We go to the nearby village, Kintamani, to fix my derailleur and visit the Pura Ulun Danu Batur temple, dedicated to the goddess of lakes and rivers.
 To enter the Balinese temples is mandatory to wear a Sarong, a cloth wrapped around the waist and reaching to the ankles.
 It is possible to rent it on the spot but we have bought two to save money and to be able to enter all the temples, even in those where there are no ticket office and rental services.

-After paying the entrance fee of 35,000IDR you have to go through a room where they rent or sell sarongs.
-We point out that we already have ours so we do not need anything, a lady says that we must also wear a belt at the waist, a piece of cloth, and Daniel must put the traditional hat on his head, we know it is not true.
+After paying the entrance fee of 35,000 IDR you have to go through a room where they rent or sell sarongs.
+We point out that we already have ours so we do not need anything, a lady says that we must also wear a belt at the waist, and a piece of cloth, and Daniel must put the traditional hat on his head, we know it is not true.

-She asks us for a crazy price, something like 5USD, more than a new Sarong.
-After a long discussion in which I point out to the lady that trying to defraud people and make money with religion will not be good for her karma, we will only go out by renting the belts for a small charge.
+She asks us for a crazy price, something like 5 USD, more than a new Sarong.
+After a long discussion in which I pointed out to the lady that trying to defraud people and make money with religion will not be good for her karma, we will only go out by renting the belts for a small charge.

 The temple is interesting, rebuilt up on the caldera ridge in 1926 after an eruption of Mount Batur destroyed the old one down in the crater.
-There are a large number of shrines, and huge eleven roofed meru.
+There are a large number of shrines and huge eleven roofed meru.

 Lake Batur